WhiteCreme/DSI---Capstone_Project/README.md

 ### Problem Statement

 Certain final team compositions and item builds may affect the outcome of a random match in a TFT.
-Depending on what strategy an individual takes a player can gain an advantage over other players slightly.
-Is there significant evidence that a certain team composition and item choice play a role in raising the win rate of a player?
-If so, what combinations & items best raise the win rate?
+Depending on what strategy an individual takes, a player can gain an advantage over other players slightly.
+Using clustering models, we will explore if there is a significant evidence that certain team composition and item choices yield better placements.

 ### Modeling

 #### Clustering

-place
+ #### k-means
+     - separate EDA on different clusters after modeling based on quartile placements (1-2, 3-4, 5-6, 7-8)

+ #### DBSCAN